Introduction and Meaning

-Explanation – If a person is already in possession of the goods of another contracts to hold them as a baliee, he thereby becomes the bailee and the bailor becomes the bailor of such goods although they may not have been delivered by way of bailment.
+Explanation – If a person is already in possession of the goods of another contract to hold them as a bailee, he thereby becomes the bailee and the bailor becomes the bailor of such goods although they may not have been delivered by way of bailment.

-According to this definition the following are the essential elements of bailment
+Elements of Bailment – According to this definition, the following are the essential elements of a bailment

-3. Conditional Delivery: The delivery of goods is not permanent.
-The possession is given to the bailee only on the condition that he will either return the goods or dispose them according to the wishes of the bailer after the purpose for which the goods were given.
+- Conditional Delivery: The delivery of goods is not permanent.
+The possession is given to the bailee only on the condition that he will either return the goods or dispose of them according to the wishes of the bailer after the purpose for which the goods were given.

 Duties of a Bailor